11 Ways To Save For A House: Tips & Tricks To Fund Your Down Payment

 One fast way to save more money toward a down payment is downsizing.
 Downsizing is the process of reducing your expenses and living below your means while you save.
 When you downsize, you reduce the amount you pay for necessary expenses and instead divert that extra money into a savings account.

 Moving into a smaller apartment, selling one of your extra family’s vehicles or moving to a more affordable area are all great ways to downsize.
-Many people downsize temporarily while they save for a major purchase, but you may find you actually enjoy the simple life.
+Many people downsize while they save for a major purchase.
+You may find that you enjoy the simple life.

-3. See What Other Employment Options Are Out There.
+5. See What Other Employment Options Are Out There

 Browse job posting sites and salary comparison websites to see if you earn as much money as people who work in similar roles.
 If you discover your salary is below average, consider using your findings as leverage to ask for a raise or inquire about a promotion at work.